Male Breast Surgery Liposuction or Excision FAQs

 What happens on the day of the operation?

-You should avoid any medication, herbal preparations, and vitamins except those that Mr Turton has agreed it is OK to take.
+You should avoid any medication, herbal preparations, skin creams and vitamins except those that Mr Turton has agreed it is OK to take.
 For example- No NSAIDS such as Neurofen the week before surgery.
 You will also be fasting, and cannot take any liquids, any sips of water, or any food (no sweets, or chewing gum even), from the time specified (usually 6-hours prior to surgery).
 Please carefully shave off any hair from the chest wall area two days before surgery.
 Arrive in good time, and you will be checked in first by nursing staff.
 You will be admitted several hours in advance of your operation so that it is completely unhurried.
 You should relax in your room (bring a book and magazines).
 Mr Turton will take your pre-op (anonymous) photo and mark you up.
 Mr Turton’s anaesthetist will evaluate you and confirm that you can proceed (If you are unwell or have developed a chest infection your operation would obviously be cancelled and rescheduled).
 You will be walked from the ward to the operating theatre reception for your check in, and then your anaesthetist will commence your anaesthetic- you will drift off to sleep in about 5 seconds!
 You will be under full anaesthesia for the whole duration of the operation, unless specific arrangements have been made for an alternative approach.
 Mr Turton will additionally use local anaesthesia which provides additional comfort on wakening.
 Everything is geared around you, your 100% safety, and your well being.
 You will be woken up in the recovery room, and supervised one-to-one with an experienced recovery nurse after the anaesthetist has reviewed you.
 You will then be taken back to your room where you may start your recovery within the comfortable surroundings provided.

 How long does the operation take?